sruckstar/CallFromTwitch/README.md

 name on screen.
 Pick up and you hear their line in the chosen character's voice.
 Decline it or miss it, and the line is gone along with the call.

-You can configure call access to be limited to subscribers only, to require Twitch Bits, or to integrate the DonationAlers API so that a voice actor reads out donation comments over the phone.
+You can configure call access to be limited to subscribers only, to require Twitch Bits, or to integrate the DonationAlerts API so that a voice actor reads out donation comments over the phone.
 Learn more about the mod's settings — [docs/twitch.md](docs/twitch.md)

 <sub>More about how it's built — [docs/internals.md](docs/internals.md)</sub>